bwlewis/irlba/README.md

 Version 2.0.0 of the package is a major update that includes many changes, new features, and removal of some old features that did not work well.
-In particular, use of harmonic Ritz vector augmentation and the ability to estimate the smallest singular values of a matrix was removed.
-That method doesn't work very well, and sometimes not at all.
+In particular, use of harmonic Ritz vector augmentation and the ability to estimate the smallest singular values of a matrix WAS REMOVED.
+That method didn't work very well, and sometimes not at all.
 It suffered from poor performance and rarely converged to a solution for ill-conditioned matrices.
 Replacements are under consideration but did not make it in to the update.

-### Mostly the same
+### Package features that are mostly the same
 - Fast truncated singular value decomposition

-### Removed
+### Package features that were removed
 - Support for estimating smallest singular values
 - Harmonic Ritz vector augmentation

-### New
+### New features
-- Support for fast symmetric eigenvalue decompositions
+- Support for fast symmetric partial eigenvalue decompositions
 - Efficient principal components decomposition
 - Restarting
 - Efficient subspace deflation (used by PCA)
-- Limited support for solution of some large-scale network problems
-- Fast estimates of large sparse thresholded correlation matrices
+- Nice syntax for centering and scaling

 ## What's still missing